 - Ensure clients/patrons/public wear masks properly and consistently.

 - Consider providing or selling masks to those who don’t have one.

-- Instruct supervisors on how to enforce masking.
+- Instruct supervisors on how to ensure regular and proper masking.

 - Provide service in alternative ways to customers who cannot wear a mask.